matgargano/non-production-robots-ignore/README.md

 To use this:

-- Use Composer to manage your dependencies for your WordPress project and set your `library` package types to install into your `mu-plugins` directory.
+- Use Composer to manage your dependencies for your WordPress project
+- Have type:wordpress-plugins installed in your plugins directory
 - Set a `WP_ENV` environment variable and set it to anything but `production` on non-production environments.
 If production is set, this plugin will be ignored as desired.
+- Activate the plugin
 - ???
 - profit